lyto11/Performance-Tweaks-For-Win11/README.md

 - After the Script: 750-850 fps
 - After the NVIDIA Control Panel Tweaks: soon

+## Tested in Valorant - Comming Soon

+- Map
+- Looking in the sky
+- lowest settings

+- Before:
+- After the Sript

+## Tested in The Finals - Comming Soon

+- Map
+- Locking in the sky
+- lowest settings - RT off

+## Tested in Counter Strike 2 - Comming Soon

+-Map
+-Looking in the sky
+-lowest settings

 ## Disclaimer

 - This script modifies registry keys and disables system services.
 Some changes